 The muon telescopes that compose the GNMD are installed in Nagoya (Japan), Hobart (Australia), Martinho da Serra (Brazil) and Kuwait (Kuwait).
+Set of muon telescope and NM is installed at Syowa station (the Antarctic).

+Station data availability intervals
-Data is simple count rate in counts/hour.

-Data is stored as ASCII format.
+- 2.1 Measurements and data products Data is simple count rate in counts/hour. - 2.2 Data file format and metadata Data is stored as ASCII format.
 Basic descriptions are on the web page

-There is no definite plan for long-term data management.
+- 3.1 Long-term data storage and management There is no definite plan for long-term data management. - 3.2 Data distribution plan

 Data is distributed as text files on the web page.

 We plan to add the information of each directional channel such as the barometric and temperature coefficients for the atmospheric corrections.
 We also plan to add the energy response and the so-called coupling coefficients which are necessary for deriving the cosmic ray anisotropy from the observed count rate data.

-3.3 Policies for data access and sharing Terms and conditions of data usage are described on the web page.
+Terms and conditions of data usage are described on the web page.